-The kids and I had a crazy awesome adrenaline filled adventure while we were down in Cancu when we headed south to the little town of Puerto Morelos home of Selvatica.
+The kids and I had a crazy awesome adrenaline-filled adventure while we were down in Cancun when we headed south to the little town of Puerto Morelos home of Selvatica.

-Selvatica is a full day of zip lining, driving ATV’s, and swimming in cenotes out in the middle of jungle.
-I must say it is adequately named, because Selvatica means: “pertaining to the jungle”.
+Selvatica is a full day of zip lining, driving ATVs, and swimming in cenotes out in the middle of the jungle.
+I must say it is adequately named because Selvatica means: “pertaining to the jungle”.

 Selvatica offers even more things to do like the Skywalk rope course or jungle coaster, but I am only writing about the things we participated in.

 Buy Selvatica Tickets

 You will need to buy tickets in advance.
 Selvatica averages $99 per person, but it depends on how much or how little you want to do.
 I recommend getting the “Gimme All” package.
 This package is $139 for an adult and $69 for kids.
 This is what we did and it was wonderful.